 As for dining options, there are no fewer than eight – or nine if you include room service – so on a seven-night cruise you may not even sample them all.
 It’s difficult to choose a highlight, but make sure you dine at La Dame, do try the seafood at the Atlantide, and don’t miss the Asian cuisine at Indochine.
 If you want something more relaxed, then La Terrazza or Hot Rocks might be the venue for you.

-The Culinary Director, by the way, is a Belgian genius called Rudi Scholdis, and how he came to be here is a typical Silversea story.
+The culinary director, by the way, is a genius called Rudi Scholdis, and how he came to be here is a typical Silversea story.
 Instead of some tedious corporate recruitment process, Manfredi dined at the Dorchester, asked to meet the chef, and hired him on the spot.
 That was 19 years ago.

 Silversea does the simple things superbly, but it has also moved with the times, and Silver Muse is clearly a product of the digital age.
 Waiters use iPads to take your order, and the flat screen in each cabin is actually a mirror (or the mirror is a screen, if you prefer).
 That means it can be truly huge, doing ample justice to a menu of films, TV shows and online services that would grace a first-class airline seat (and offering a floor-to-ceiling view if you just want to admire your tan).
 Without any doubt it is the classiest TV at sea.

-If you prefer your entertainment live, Muse’s cabaret performers are top-notch, though if you’re used to megaships, the stage will strike you as small.
-There is also the beautiful Zàgara spa, complete with a “mood room” where you choose your own music, lighting and video as well as your treatment oils.
-And for those in search of a more energetic mood boost, there is very well equipped gym.
+If you prefer your entertainment live, Silver Muse’s cabaret performers are top-notch, though if you’re used to mega-ships, the stage will strike you as small.
+There is also the beautiful Zàgara spa, complete with a “mood room”, where you choose your own music, lighting and video as well as your treatment oils.
+And for those in search of a more energetic mood boost, there is very well-equipped gym.